AIoT-MLSys-Lab/SVD-LLM/README.md

 ```
 bash compress_llama.sh
 ```
-This script would compress the LLaMA-7B model under 20\% and 50% compression ratio and automatically run the evaluation code, including both perplexity and efficiency of the compressed model.
+This script would compress the LLaMA-7B model under 20\% compression ratio and automatically run the evaluation code, including both perplexity and efficiency of the compressed model.

 ## Step-by-Step Instructions